 American families have to live within a budget and within their means.
 So should the federal government.
 Yet many government officials want to raise taxes to help pay for more unnecessary programs that may be nice, but that our nation cannot afford.
 Studies have shown that most American families adapt to trying fiscal times by tightening their belts and making their lives work by saving more and spending less.
 It is beyond comprehension that the federal government would not do the same.

 Raising taxes—especially during a recession or an anemic recovery—is not the answer to our debt problems and in most cases makes things worse.
-Even President Obama exemplified this belief when he extended the George W. Bush-era tax rates back in January 2011.
 Instead, simplifying the tax code and broadening the tax base, in addition to making real cuts to the federal budget, is the answer to America’s financial problems.
 Independent economists estimate that, when coupled with reduced federal spending, comprehensive tax reform could lead to the creation of 1 million additional jobs in the first year alone.

 Furthermore, I reject the idea that people in the top tax brackets should be required to pay even more than they already do under the notion that they are “paying their fair share.”
 They are already paying more than their fair share.
-In fact, Heritage reports that “the top 10 percent of income earners paid 68 percent of all federal income taxes in 2011 (the latest year available), though they earned 45 percent of all income.
+In fact, Heritage reports that “the top 10 percent of income earners paid 68 percent of all federal income taxes though they earned 45 percent of all income.
 The bottom 50 percent paid 3 percent of income taxes, but earned 12 percent of income.”

 America has lost some of its biggest job-creating companies and individuals to other countries because they feel they are being taken advantage of in America.
 If our innovators leave America, our people will be left with a bloated government that has overextended itself with promises and financial obligations, and without those individuals and companies that have contributed so much over the years in taxes to pay for such obligations.